patrickbwarren/qgis-survex-import/README.md

 stations it should be 'Point') and the 'Include z-dimension' box is checked.

 Once the data is in QGIS one can do various things with it.

 For example, regardless of the above comments about saving with z-dimension data, features (legs or stations) can be coloured by depth to mimic the behaviour of the `aven` viewer in survex (hat tip Julian Todd for figuring this out).
 The easiest way to do this is to use the `.qml` style files provided in this repository.
-For example to colour legs by depth, open the properties dialog and under the 'Style' tab, at the bottom select 'Style --> Load Style', then choose the `color_legs_by_depth.qml` style file.
+For example to colour legs by depth, open the properties dialog and under the 'Style' tab, at the bottom select 'Style &rarr; Load Style', then choose the `color_legs_by_depth.qml` style file.
 This will apply a graduated colour scheme with an inverted spectral colour ramp.
 A small limitation is that the ranges are not automatically updated to match